SnapLogic/chatbot-ui/README.md

 npm i
 ```

-**3. Provide OpenAI API Key**
+**3. Provide Pipeline Endpoint and Bearer Token**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env.local file in the root of the repo with your pipeline endpoint and bearer token:

 ```bash
 NEXT_PUBLIC_API_ENDPOINT=YOUR_ENDPOINT